hyperledger/iroha-2-docs/src/guide/javascript.md

    :::

-   The set of packages that you need to install depends on your intentions.
+   The set of packages that you need to install depends on what you are trying to achieve.
 If you only need to play with the Data Model to perform (de-)serialisation, the `data-model` package is sufficient.
-If you need to check on a peer in terms of its status or health, you only need the client library.
+If you need to check on a peer in terms of its status or health, then you only need the client library.

 3. Install the following packages as well: